 I met my wife, Melissa, on a cycling trip on the Oregon coast.
-I obviously shocked her on our group’s last night together at a Portland restaurant, when I asked for her number.
+I obviously caught her by surprise on our group’s last night together at a Portland restaurant, when I asked for her number.
 I used some line that made her smile.
-Before the evening was out, she shared her info, and so began an exciting long distance relationship.
+Before the evening was out, she shared her info, and so we began an exciting long distance relationship.

 Frankly, I didn’t see what the problem was.